 Montaža (montage), The Natural World

-Old video tapes and a box of tailoring fabric offcuts and ephemera are the starting points for a video portrait of a man born in a country that no longer exists.
+Old video tapes of programmes my dad recorded from the TV, holiday/home videos, and a box of tailoring fabric offcuts and ephemera are the starting points for a video portrait of a father born in a country that no longer exists.

 This experimental documentary explores an important, but little known and unworked piece of history — the fate of foreign workers in Germany during the Second World War — via my father's journey as a boy from the former Yugoslavia, to wartime Germany as a conscripted worker, then a post war UK — experiencing one war at its axis, and the next at a safe distance.